foursquare/FSQCollectionViewAlignedLayout/README.md

       remainingLineSpace:(CGFloat)remainingLineSpace;
 ```

 This mirrors the sizing delegate method used by UICollectionViewDelegateFlowLayout, but with the addition of the `remainingLineSpace` parameter.
 This parameter contains the amount of horizontal space in points remaining on the current line that is being laid out.
-If you return a size whose width is less than or equal to remainingLineSpace it will therefore be laid out on the same line (barring any other cell attributes that might change this, such as insets or line breaks).
+If you return a size whose width is less than or equal to remainingLineSpace it will therefore be laid out on the same line (barring any other cell attributes that might change this, such as line breaks).
 This can be useful when you want to calculate a height based on width to fill up space on the rest of the line (e.g. for text or image sizing purposes).

 Top Level Properties
 ====================